Abstract Concepts Glossary

 Yungdrung (Tibetan/Zhangzhung Language, ever-lasting)

 In the Buddhism of the Himalayas, Tibet and Mongolia the svastika is used essentially as a decorative element.
-In China it is common to find a svastika outlined over the heart of a Buddha figure, painting or sculpture.
+In China it is common to find a svastika drawn or etched as an outline over the heart of a Buddha figure, painting or sculpture.

 The svastika is also a common symbol used in Indian magic in general and in many of the various Hindu and Tantric Buddhist traditions.
 In these traditions letters or words are also added to the legs, or between the legs, of the svastika and often indicate the use of the particular magical device.
 The svastika is generally drawn on paper or cloth, sometimes directly onto the ground, or at the entrance to a building.
 Magical devices such as this are often known as 'yantra diagrams.'